edvin/tornadofx-kitchensink/README.md

     - `model` - For model objects and view models
     - `README.md`- Description and helpful information about the sample
 - Describe your sample in the [samples.json](tree/master/src/main/resources/samples.json) descriptor
-    - Make sure you fill in all fields.
-Either pick an existing category or create a new under the `samples` node.
+    - Either pick an existing category or create a new under the `samples` node.
 Describe your sample like this:

 ```json
 {